-How do we start to leverage our business to work together, rather than in silos?
+How do we start to connect the various areas of our organisation so that they work together rather than in silos?
 How can we get a holistic view of our end-to-end processes, but show the handoff between different areas/departments?
 These are both questions asked of Triaster recently and although very different questions, there is largely one answer to both.

 One System at the Heart of the Organisation

-The starting point for addressing both, is for the whole organisation to agree to use one business management system.
+The starting point for addressing both of the questions above, is for the whole organisation to agree to use one business management system.
 Your organisation may call it a business management system (BMS) quality management system (QMS) or information management system (IMS), but the key thing is that the whole organisation agrees to use one system for capturing and understanding what the organisation does.

 Take a Business Process Management (BPM) Approach